fairfield-ba510-spring2020/term-project-cornertable/Readme.md

 ## Step 1 - ERD

 The data from the csv files was used to build our Entity Relationship Diagram (ERD) to allow us to visualize the tables and the relationships between the tables.
-The SourceData folder includes folders for each semester, and each folder includes two csv files (`courses.csv` and `course_meetings`) that provides raw data including courses offerings, course meetings, and program details.
+The SourceData folder includes folders for each semester, and each folder includes two csv files (`courses.csv` and `course_meetings`) that provides raw data including course offerings, course meetings, and program details.
 The Catalogs folder contains two additional csv files that provide information related to the different programs offered at Fairfield University.

 - courses.csv: includes specific details around classes offered at Fairfield University with meeting details for each term.
 The columns included are term, crn, catalog_id, section, credits, title, meetings, timecodes, primary_instructor, cap, act, and rem.